puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 We don't recommend using rake-started workers for production, but they can be useful when testing or developing Dashboard.
 To start a single worker in the production environment:

     rake RAILS_ENV=production jobs:work

-To run a worker in the development environment:

-    rake RAILS_ENV=development jobs:work

 Running Dashboard in a Production-Quality Server
 -----------